 This course examines policing from a variety of perspectives.
-The police role in the philosophical foundations of social control and the emergence, organization, and structure of police systems are examined.
-There is also an examination of the relationship between the police and the public in different historical, political, and economic contexts and contemporary issues in law enforcement.
+The philosophical foundations of social control in relation to policing, as well as the emergence, organization, and structure of police systems are examined.
+There is also an examination of the relationship between the police and the public in different historical, political, and economic contexts.
 Prerequisite: Sophomore standing.

-White Collar, Occupational, and Organized Crime CJ 314 3 Credits
+White Collar and Organized Crime CJ314 3

-This course addresses the definition, detection, prosecution, sentencing and impact of white collar, occupational, and organized crime.
+This course addresses the definition, detection, prosecution, sentencing, and impact of white collar, occupational, and organized crime.
 Special consideration is given to the role of federal law and enforcement practices due to the frequent national and international scope of these types of crimes.